jakobkmar/KSpigot/guide/docs/gui/compounds.md

 ## Add scroll buttons

-If the content of the compound won't fit in on one page of the GUI, **do not** create multiple pages, even if this is what you might think of at first.
+If the content of the compound won't fit on one page of the GUI, **do not** create multiple pages, even if this is what you might think of at first.

 Instead, add scroll buttons to the same page!